 - My colleagues, Sunday Joy and Nwafor Fortune, who both played minor roles in the movie, were as brilliant to watch as they have always been these past years that I have seen them act at the University of Ibadan.

 - That scene Eyimofe went to get a coffin with his father has such fine composition.
 The whole movie does, but that scene is a great example.

 - Mr. X is doing fine today.

-Eyimofe is available in cinemas.
+Eyimofe is available as a Criterion Collection.